lx709/BPNet/README.md

 ```

 ## 2. Data Preparation
-- Please download the data associated with 3d compat by filling this form.
+- Please download the data associated with 3d compat by filling this form[].

-- We defaultly stored the dataset in `3dcompat/` (2D Images in `3dcompat/image/`, 3d Point Cloud in `3dcompat/pc/`).
-You can also modify the `data_root` and `data_root2d` in the config files (e.g. `config/compat/bpnet_10.yaml`)
+- Change the data_root in dataset/GCR_loader.py

 - For the efficiency of the datanet, we prvoide the point clouds generated from the 3dcompat models.
-The processing of how we generate the data is from this file `prepare_3d_data/GLB2PC-NonStyle.py`.
-You can also generate the point clouds from models in your sides.
-Note that the preprocessed point clouds do not include material information.
-Material information are stored in 2D images only.

 - Download pretrained 2D ResNets on ImageNet from PyTorch website, and put them into the initmodel folder.
 ```